smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

         } else if response.resultCode == .disallowed {
             print("Your app is not allowed to use DialNumber") } else {
-            print("Some unknown error has occured!")
+            print("Some unknown error has occurred!")
         }
         return
     }